hpatches/hpatches-benchmark/benchmarks/matching/README.md

 0,1,2,3,4,5,6,...
 ```

-> **TODO:** explain this!
+Here each image pairs has to lines.
+The first line is a list of patch indexes in the first image in the pair and the second line is a list of the *corresponding* patch indexes in the second image.
+In this example, indexes happen to be progressive due to the dataset construction method, but they need not to be in general.

-This means that ...
 Using this information, it is possible to compute the ROC and PR curves and mAP performance for the image matching task.

 ## References